 Add the Linguica pieces to the pot, stir it into the other ingredients, and cook covered on medium heat for 5 minutes.

-Add the chicken broth and chopped tomatoes (with the juice) and tomato sauce to the pot, then bring to a low boil.
+Add the chicken broth and chopped tomatoes (with the juice) and tomato sauce to the pot, then bring to a low boil on high heat.

 Add the tortellini, chopped kale and white kidney beans to the pot and cook for 15 minutes at a low boil on low heat.